Group Visit FAQs

 What should we know about parking, lunches, etc.?

-Groups that book school programs receive a confirmation letter with details of their scheduled program(s) and designated check-in time, as well as policies and other important information for planning their visit in the School Programs: Checklist.
+Groups that book school programs receive a confirmation letter with details of their scheduled program(s) and a designated check-in time, as well as policies and other important information for planning their visit in the School Programs: Checklist.
 You may also find helpful information in our Visit section.

 Are there scholarships available for school programs?

 We have limited scholarship funding available to cover the costs of fees for school programs.
 Application forms are available for download on the School Information page and can be mailed or faxed back to us.
-If you would like a copy of the form mailed to you, please call 785.864.4173.
+If you would like a copy of the scholarship application form mailed to you, please call 785.864.4173.
 Typically we consider scholarships for schools with a minimum of 50 percent of their students eligible for the free and reduced lunch program.
 Please note: programs cannot be scheduled prior to scholarship review.

 Can a museum staff member come to my school?

 Unfortunately, due to limited resources we do not offer off-site education programs.

 Can I book a program for a group with students of different grades or ages?

 Unfortunately, due to limited resources we are not able to offer programs specifically designed for multi-age groups.
 For school programs, all participants must be in the same grade.

 Only students on the field trip are allowed in the programming areas.
 Parents with other children are welcome to explore the museum galleries independently during scheduled education programs.